vaszig/django_template/README.md

 ## Install dependencies

+It is recommended to use a virtual environment, but not mandatory.

        $ pip install -r requirements/base.txt

 ## Run the application

-After the repo is cloned, we can run `python src/manage.py migrate` and `python src/manage.py runserver` to see the application running in local development mode.
+After the repo is cloned, we can run the local server by typing the folowing commands:

+1. Apply the migrations

+       $ python src/manage.py migrate

+2. Run server

+       $ python src/manage.py runserver

+## Frontend

+Parcel is used as a bundler ([Github repo](https://github.com/parcel-bundler/parcel))
+- Install all the required libraries (root directory)

+       $ npm install
+- Run server (live effect of changes)

+       $ npm run watch

 ## Docker

-The application can run on two docker containers, one for the application and one for the postgres database.
+The application can run on two docker containers (web application - postgres database).
 Inside the docker-compose file we mount two volumes for the data persistence and the static files.

-We can run the services inside the containers by running the following command:
+We can build the images and run the containers by typing the following command:

        $ docker-compose up -d --build

-## Frontend

-- Parcel is used as a bundler [Github repo](https://github.com/parcel-bundler/parcel)
+Once the containers are up we can run the migrations and copy the static file to proper destination:
+- access the container

+       $ docker exec -it <container-name> bash
-- Create the directory src/django_template/static/bundles
+- apply the migrations

+       $ python manage.py migrate
-- Install all the required libraries
+- collect the static files

-       $ npm install
-       $ npm run dev
+       $ python manage.py collectstatic --noinput